gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 * ``deffile``
     is the full name of a text file containing definitions of preprocessing symbols to be referenced by the preprocessor.
-This argument is optional, and can be replaced by the use of the :switch:`-D` switch.
+You can omit this argument and instead use the :switch:`-D` switch.

 .. _Switches_for_gnatprep: